CentroEPiaggio/NaturalIntelligence/NI_simulations/README.md

 	- *sea_plugin* → ROS package to integrate a Serial Elastic Actuator for each joint
 	- *plugin_manager* → ROS package to easly manage joint control

+##### second_goat

+Simulator of a quadrupedal robot modeled with a floating base and 8 qbmove advanced joints/links

+- *second_goat_description* →
+ROS package with the second goat urdf version with the floating base, 8 links and 8 joints actuated by qbmove advance

+- *second_goat_gazebo* →
+ROS package with folders and files useful to spawn the second goat_robot model in a Gazebo world

+- *goat_plugin*
+Same plugin fully explained [here](https://github.com/NMMI/ROS-Gazebo-plugin-qbmove)
+	- *sea_plugin* → ROS package to integrate a Serial Elastic Actuator for each joint
+	- *plugin_manager* → ROS package to easly manage joint control

 ## Getting Started

 ### Installing